 All students will have the same tools aligned with teaching and designed to best support their learning.
-Having the same device also allows for consistency of tech support, software alignment, and added curriculum tools.Â And finally, accessing the school network and computer resources is also an opportunity to learn the responsibility of informed, ethical and responsible computer use.
+Having the same device also allows for consistency of technical support, software alignment, and added curriculum tools.Â And finally, accessing the school network and computer resources is also an opportunity to learn the responsibility of informed, ethical and responsible computer use.

 2016-2017 School Year

-In the fall of 2016 the 1:1 in-class laptop program was expanded to include 8 classrooms at Tolt and 16 classrooms at Cedarcrest.
+In the fall of 2016 the in-class laptop program was expanded to include 8 additional classrooms at Tolt and 16 classrooms at Cedarcrest.
 This provided in-class laptops for every student in all 8th grade core content areas (science, math, social studies, language arts) and all science, math, and 9th grade language arts areas at the high school.

 In the elementary schools we provided additional laptop carts in all grades 3-5 classrooms and increased the use of iPads in all K-2 classrooms so as to continue to do integrated lessons connected to core curricular objectives.

 2017-2018 School Year - 1:1 Laptop program coming to all Tolt 8th grade students in the fall of 2017

 At the start of the 2017-2018 school year the Riverview School District will provide all Tolt 8th grade students a laptop to be used as an educational tool both at school and at home.